 Cantigny is an excellent place to watch birds, especially in the spring and fall!
 The 500-acre property features good habitat variety and is a Certified Audubon Cooperative Sanctuary.

-Organized bird walks at the park began in 2008 and are conducted in partnership with the DuPage Birding Club.
+Organized bird walks at the park are conducted in partnership with the DuPage Birding Club.
 The walks are free, friendly and new birders are always welcome.
 Kids ages 8 and up are also welcome if accompanied by an adult.
 Please note that most walks have a participation limit (usually 15 or 20) and advance registration is required.